Frequently Asked Questions

 Can engineers game the system?

 GitVelocity is designed to be gaming-resistant.
-The AI reads actual code diffs and evaluates complexity across six dimensions -- it does not rely on superficial metrics like lines of code or number of commits.
+The AI reads actual code diffs and evaluates substance across six dimensions.
+It does not rely on superficial metrics like raw lines of code or commit counts.
+A few specifics on what stops the common tactics:

-• Splitting PRs into smaller pieces reduces each individual score via the Effort Scale Factor.
+.md,.txt,.rst,.adoc), pure formatting changes, and whole-file deletions.
+A Prettier pass, a lockfile bump, or a docs-only edit does not move the needle. - Splitting PRs into smaller pieces reduces each individual score via the ESF.
 Total velocity stays roughly the same.

-• Adding meaningless code does not increase complexity scores.
-The AI evaluates the substance of changes, not their volume.
+- Adding meaningless code or duplicated boilerplate does not lift Base Score dimensions.
+The AI evaluates substance, not volume.

-• Combining unrelated changes into one PR does not reliably increase the Base Score, because the AI assesses coherence and architectural impact, not just surface-level scope.
+- Combining unrelated changes into one PR does not reliably raise the Base Score either, because the AI assesses coherence and architectural impact, not surface-level scope.

-The most effective way to increase your scores is to take on genuinely complex work and ship it well.
+The reliable path to higher scores is the same as ever: take on work that genuinely matters and ship it well.

 How does test code affect my score?